rodneyshupe/Cookbook/Recipes/Entrees-Veg.rst

 7. Taste and adjust seasonings as needed, adding more turmeric for depth of flavor, coconut sugar for sweetness/flavor balance, or a pinch of salt for saltiness.
-8. To serve, divide brown rice (optional) and lentils between 2-3 (amount as original recipe is written / adjust if altering batch size) serving bowls and garnish with cilantro, pickled onions, and pita or naan for dipping (optional).
+8. To serve, divide brown rice and lentils between 2-3 serving bowls and garnish with cilantro, pickled onions, and pita or naan for (optional).
 9. Store leftovers separately in the refrigerator for up to 4 days.
 Reheat on the stovetop, adding water as needed for moisture, or in the microwave.